OpenBioResearch/medical-imaging-metrics/readme.md

     This Jupyter Notebook provides an interactive visualization tool for DICOM images stored in an Amazon S3 bucket.
 Utilizing ipywidgets for a user-friendly interface, the notebook allows users to select an S3 bucket and view the corresponding DICOM images.
 It’s intended for those wanting a preliminary quick visualization without downloading them locally.

 ## Installation and Usage

+This project was developed and tested using Python 3.12.5.

 **Clone the repository:**